microsoft/Windows-Camera/Samples/NetworkMediaStreamer/Readme.md

 `INetworkMediaStreamSink::RemoveTransportHandler(
         ABI::PacketHandler* pPacketHandler)`
-Removed the specified custom transport handler delegate and stops calling the specified delegate for future packets.
+Remove the specified custom transport handler delegate and stops calling the specified delegate for future packets.
 | | | |
 | ----------- | ----------- | -------- |
 | pPackethandler | Input pointer to ABI interface of EventHandler delegate to be removed.| see: `INetworkMediaStreamSink::AddTransportHandler`|